Migrating My Blog From Wordpress To Gatsby - Part 2

-So I spent the past couple of weeks converting my main data and analytics site Simple Analytical to Gatsby from Wordpress.
+So I spent a couple of weeks converting my main data and analytics site Simple Analytical to Gatsby from Wordpress.
 Yes, there is an element of yak shaving in there.

 Wordpress is a fine CMS and so it should be - around 30% of the entire internet runs on it.
 That doesn't mean that it's without fault and the longer I used it for that site, the more it started to irk me.

 To be fair, not all of these were the fault of the Wordpress eco-system, in fact, probably few of them were.
 But anyone who has done anything with Wordpress over the past five years will tell you how it's virtually unrecognisable from the chippy young go-getter it was back in it's early days.